-Sweet potatoes contain some of the highest levels of biotin found in vegetables.
+Sweet potatoes contain of biotin found in vegetables.
 Since sweet potatoes also contain beta carotene, they’re great to eat if you’re looking to improve your skin’s appearance.
 Try getting some sweet potatoes in a less traditional source, like mashing sweet potatoes or sprinkling them with sea salt and roasting them in the oven.

 Spinach contains one of the highest biotin levels among the leafy green vegetables.
 Freezing spinach doesn’t make it any less powerful; one serving of chopped leaf spinach that’s been frozen contains 7 micrograms of biotin.
 Fresh spinach is ideal because of how nutrient-dense and fiber-packed it tends to be.